spion/genny/README.md

 ee.on('event', genny.listener(function* (resume) { ... }));
 ```

-Note that listeners currently ignore all errors and return values, but this
+Listeners currently ignore all errors and return values, but this may change
-may change in the future.
+in the future.

 To create an express or connect middleware that properly forwards errors,
 use `genny.middleware`